Gideon Sani

 Gideon Adinoy Sani (born 8 June 1990 in Lagos, Nigeria) is a Nigerian football player who plays for Akhisar Belediyespor.

-Style

-Sani is a fast and aggressive attacker with excellent scoring and dribbling ability.
-He is also effective as an attacking midfielder, he is technically sound and average a 95% complete passes in a game.

 Career

 Sani moved from the Nigerian Magate FC football academy to Turkey.
 He joined Turkish amateur club Izmirspor where he played 3 matches and scored 3 goals.
 In 2011, he signed a professional contract with Akhisar Belediyespor, professional Turkish football club and was assigned the jersey number 8.